Tees Valley Community Foundation

 • Bank statement matching the applicant group's name

-• Professional referee details (must be external to the organization)
+• Professional referee details (must be external to the organisation)

 Eligibility Requirements: